 The story of “Goût Américain” dates back to the time of the devastating World War I. When a Swedish schooner named “Jönköping” was quietly loaded with 3,000 bottles of Champagne, tasted, liked and ordered by Tsar Nikolai II, the last Emperor of the Russian Empire.
 The Jönköping has made nine smuggling journeys before and everything was pointing in the direction of making easy money.
 Sadly, this time luck turned its back on them, and they were hit by a German submarine.
 For 82 years, the Champagnes and the rest of the precious contraband rested at a depth of 64 meters under the sea.
 In 1998 Jönköping was salvaged with its cargo.

 The showpiece bottle securely locked in its own case was one of CS Hwang’s favorites.
-That was a 1907 Heidsieck & Co Monopole “Goût Américain”, a Champagne which was ironically also served on the famous Titanic.
-Titanic was also sunk in that year.
+That was a 1907 Heidsieck & Co Monopole “Goût Américain”, a Champagne which was ironically also served on the famous Titanic, which was also sunk in that year.
 Fortunately, due to the perfect pressure and temperature in the deep Baltic Sea, many of the original 3,000 Champagne bottles made it through this 90-year transcendence of time safely.
 The corks intact and no leakage.

-So, if your idea of a good drink involves sipping a glass of bubbly goodie that spent years on the seabed, Atlas is definitely the right place for you.
-This Extraordinary bottle will cost you around $US144,500.
+So, if your idea of a good drink involves sipping a glass of bubbly goodie that spent years on the seabed, Atlas Bar is definitely the right place for you.
+This Extraordinary bottle will cost you around 144,500 USD.
 Crazy, I know!
-Their selection of rare champagne bottles is straight from the private collection of Hwang’s Uncle George.
+However, their selection of rare champagne bottles is straight from the private collection of Hwang’s Uncle George.

-With all that famous alcohol options Vivi turned the other way.
-Her policy is to try less famous drink for a proper evaluation of the place.
-So, she turned to alcohol-free drinks and went for Coffee & Tonic, which was truly delicious.
-I believe she will try to imitate it on hot summer days.
-It was made of elderflower tonic, floral water, and cold brew coffee.
-This drink was revitalizing, refreshing and invigorating.
-It’s great how nutty and chocolate flavors from the cold brew complete the bitter taste of elderflower tonic.
-I decided for Death’s Door Gin from the USA.
+Atlas Bar is a Gin bar in the first place!
+That’s the reason I decided to try one gin – Death’s Door Gin from the USA.
 I remember some reading about this distillery, so I gave them a chance.
 By the side, I ordered their house tonic — East Imperial ATLAS Burma Tonic.
 This tonic is a bit sweeter.
-It has a double measure of natural cane sugar and nice acidity from citruses.
-This tonic also has the highest quinine levels available in the market, which gives it a fuller but still balanced taste.
+With this in mind, it has a double measure of natural cane sugar and nice acidity from citruses.
+However, this tonic also has the highest quinine levels available in the market, which gives it a fuller but still balanced taste.
 This is rounded with lemongrass and mango lime.
-I must admit, it was a great pair with mine gin, which I have reviewed before.
+I must admit, it was a great pair with mine gin!